tomas-fryza/esp-micropython/lab3-oop/README.md

 ## Challenges

-1. Write a program that toggles the LED state (on/off) every time the button is pressed.

-2. Control the brightness of an LED using a button.
+1. Control the brightness of an LED using a button.
 Write a program that increases the brightness by 20% each time the button is pressed.
 Once it reaches 100%, the next press should reset it to 0%.

-3. Create different blinking patterns for an LED based on button presses.
+2. Create different blinking patterns for an LED based on button presses.
 Write a program that cycles through three different blinking patterns (e.g., fast, slow, and a double blink) each time the button is pressed.

 <a name="references"></a>